Can I Troubleshoot Before Calling a Contractor?

 No!
 Along with extended warranties designed for new systems, A Cool World Air offers extended warranties for existing systems one (1) year and older.

-Labor & parts for products that fall under normal wear.
+Labor and parts for products that fall under normal wear.
 It does not cover normal maintenance.

 Yes.
 The extended warranties offered do not cover maintenance or damage due to external causes.